Highlander

 LeBrun - Still trying to figure out how you turn up in the middle of so much crap.

-[The motorcyclist shoots LeBrun, then rides the motorcycle up the steps to the street and away as LeBrun falls to the ground.]
+[The motorcyclist shoots LeBrun, then rides motorcycle up steps to the street & away as LeBrun falls to the ground.]

 DM - [to LeBrun] Give me your hand.
-Give me your hand. [moves LeBrun's hand from the wound on his arm and replaces it with his own, holding pressure to slow the bleeding. [yells across to the barge, where RR has come on deck] Richie!
+Give me your hand. [removes LeBrun's hand from wound on his arm & replaces it with his own, holding pressure to slow the bleeding, then yells across to the barge, where RR has come up on deck] Richie!
 Call an ambulance!

 Anthony - What was I supposed to do?
 MacLeod could identify me.